shayenna/HealthyHeadwatersLab_wiki/Other-resources/Travel.md

 **As a general rule, it is very important to keep all receipts, boarding passes, and agendas/conference schedules.**

 Travel expenses must be approved by Catherine.
+However, please note that *everyone has the leeway to spend money to avoid risk when necessary* (e.g., if unexpectedly tired on a long drive back from a meeting, you can avoid the dangers of fatigued driving by renting a cheap hotel room)

 Details on how to submit reimbursements are given in the [GLIER Student Handbook.](http://www1.uwindsor.ca/glier/glier-graduate-student-handbook)

 ### General travel policies